 The main difference between Fire tablets and other Android tablets (and iPads) is the software.
 Amazon uses a heavily customized version of Android on its tablets, called Fire OS.
 Google services like Maps and Gmail are nowhere to be found, and the Amazon Appstore is in the place of the Google Play Store.

 Amazon rarely updates its tablets to newer major versions of Fire OS (usually only security updates), so the version of Fire OS that a model ships with is usually where it will stay.
-The current Fire HD 8 and Fire HD 10 both have Fire OS 7 (based on Android 9), but the Fire 7 is newer, so it has Fire OS 8 (Android 11).
+The current Fire HD 10 has Fire OS 7, based on Android 9 Pie.
+The Fire 7 and Fire HD 10 are newer, so they have Fire OS 8 (Android 11).
 There aren’t that many differences between the two versions, except that Fire OS 8 adds dark mode support and a few new permissions options.

 It’s possible to install the Google Play Store on Fire tablets, giving you access to Android apps that aren’t available on the Amazon Appstore (like YouTube, Google Maps, and so on), but the process is a bit hacky.
 If you absolutely need Google apps, you shouldn’t get a Fire tablet.

 The entry-level Fire 7 tablet is only $49.99 with lock screen advertisements ($64.99 without), outside of occasional sales that can drop it to $40 (or sometimes even less).
 That tablet has the lowest-resolution screen and the slowest chipset, but it’s perfectly capable of reading Kindle books or doom-scrolling on Facebook.
 The low price also makes it a great option for children — accidental drops and spills won’t mean paying hundreds of dollars for a replacement.